jbrown3859/RoadTrip-Journal-MD/journal.md

 - The drive through southern montana is super boring.
 Though, the speed limit was 80 almost all the way.
 - We arrived at camp, setup, and took a walk around.
 We found some rock climbers up a short trail out of camp.
 - We are trying to book white water rafting for tomorrow but Andrew is the only one with any service.
 We called Mr. Obryan to try to secure a reservation because andrew's service can really only call and text.
 Will see if it worked tomorrow.\

+- We decided to instead schedule for sunday and make tomorrow an easy morning.